-Late Friday afternoon, Silicon Valley Bank (SVB) was closed by US authorities as the financial institution was in the grip of a bank run.
+Silicon Valley Bank popularly known as SVB was shut down by US authorities as the financial institution was in the grip of a bank run!

-The USDC depeg thus seems to stem from the fear of its holders that the USDC's $3.3 billion in reserves could be frozen at SVB indefinitely, or even lost.
+The depegging of USDC appears to stem from concerns among holders that the $3.3 billion in reserves may be frozen at SVB indefinitely or, worst-case scenario, lost entirely.

 Michael Egorov, founder of Curve Finance, commented on the unexpected SVB collapse and its potential impact on USDC, which triggered a panic among investors.